MarcoGorelli/polars-plugins-tutorial/docs/lists.md

 }
 ```

+Note: this function has some limitations:

+- it assumes that each inner element of `values` and `weights` has the same
+  length - it would be better to raise an error if this assumption is not met
-That's it!
-This version only accepts `Int64` values - see section 2 for
-how you could make it more generic.
+- it only accepts `Int64` values () (see section 2 for how you could make it more generic).

+Nonetheless, if you just need to get a problem solved, it works!

 To try it out, we compile with `maturin develop` (or `maturin develop --release` if you're
 benchmarking), and then we should be able to run `run.py`: